Marriage (Same Sex Couples) Act 2013: Third reading

 The Bill had its Third Reading on 15 July 2013, and was passed by a simple voice vote.

 The amended Bill returned to the House of Commons for approval of the amendments on 16 July 2013, which the House approved on the same day.

 Royal Assent

-The Queen Elizabeth II granted Royal Assent to the Bill on 17 July 2013, thereby becoming the Marriage (Same Sex Couples) Act 2013.
+On 17 July 2013, the Bill was granted Royal Assent by Queen Elizabeth II, thereby becoming the Marriage (Same Sex Couples) Act 2013.

 Commencement

 17 July 2013: Royal Assent

 Sections 15, 16 and 21 came into force on the day the Act received Royal Assent, 17 July 2013.
 The remaining, substantive provisions of the Act were brought into force by statutory instruments made by the Secretary of State.

 31 October 2013: Power to Make Subordinate Legislation

 The Marriage (Same Sex Couples) Act 2013 (Commencement No. 1) Order 2013 brought into force various provisions of the Act on 31 October 2013: